trhacknon/trhacknon.github.io/_posts/2020-4-7-Dynamic-Invoke.md

 ## Background - P/Invoke

-Before we jump into the additions to SharpSploit, let's talk about why considered them to be necessary.
+Before we jump into the additions to SharpSploit, let's talk about why we considered them to be necessary.

 .NET provides a mechanism called [Platform Invoke (commonly known as P/Invoke)](https://docs.microsoft.com/en-us/dotnet/standard/native-interop/pinvoke) that allows .NET application to access data and APIs in unmanaged libraries (DLLs).
 By using P/Invoke, a C# developer may easily make calls to the standard Windows APIs.
 Offensive tool developers have taken advantage of this to craft .NET Assemblies (EXEs/DLLs) that leverage the power of both the managed and unmanaged Windows APIs to perform post-exploitation tradecraft.
 Since .NET Assemblies are relatively easy to load and execute from memory, this has enabled offensive operators to easily execute advanced post-exploitation tradecraft without dropping files to disk that could be detected by endpoint security tools.